 You can walk from the Lighthouse or take the car until this point.
 A lovely walkway with boards along the way representing the marine life and descriptions of the local indigenous vegetation connects the Lighthouse and the monument.

-Once you arrive, you will find a giant ground-level map of Africa that pinpoints your exact location.
+Once you arrive, you will find a giant ground-level map of Africa, pinpointing your exact location.

 There’s nothing spectacular here, only a beautiful monument to mark the southernmost end of Africa, inscribed in English and Afrikaans.
 What makes this place unique is the lack of people and the wildness of the ocean.